Exploring Solutions for Buffalo Hump: Causes, Weight Loss Impact, and Treatments

 How Is Buffalo Hump Diagnosed?

-Before we answer the question “if I lose weight will my buffalo hump go away”, let’s discuss how is buffalo hump diagnosed; first, anyone who notices a hump just below their neck on their upper back should consult their primary care physician.
+Before addressing whether weight loss can eliminate a buffalo hump, let’s discuss how is buffalo hump diagnosed; first, anyone who notices a hump just below their neck on their upper back should consult their primary care physician.

 From there–depending on the diagnosis or potential causes–they may advise you to make lifestyle changes if your hump is related to fat deposits on the neck or run more tests to determine the best way forward.